Burhan7777/Scribble/Features.md

 47) Add checkbox and bulletpoints to notebooks and locked  notes: DONE
 48) Add pinned feature to locked notes and notebooks and remove from archive(Main): DONE
 49) Comment Navigation Menu in all screens except main screen: DONE
-50) Change notebook option should not be in locked notes(Main):
+50) Change notebook option should not be in locked notes(Main): DONE
-51) Lock Notebook(Main):
+51) Lock Notebook(Main): DELAYED
-52) Remove at to notebook from checbox and bulletpoints:
+52) Replace add to notebook from checkbox and bulletpoints: DONE